iterorganization/IMAS-ParaView/docs/source/beam_reader.rst

 ---------------------

 The Beam Reader functions similarly to the GGD Reader, with the same interface and data loading workflow.
-This means that the steps for loading a dataset, selecting attributes, and interacting with the grid are identical.
+This means that the steps for loading an URI, an IDS, and selecting attributes are identical.
 Refer to the :ref:`using the GGD Reader` for detailed instructions on:

 - :ref:`Loading an URI <loading-an-uri>`: How to provide the file path or select a dataset.